zhezhou1993/zhezhou1993.github.io/_pages/about.md

 # Recent News
 * Jun, 2020.
-I will be working at Amazon Lab 126 as Applied Scientiest Intern -- SLAM.
+I will be working at Amazon Lab 126 as Applied Scientiest Intern.
 Really excited about the new journey!
 * May, 2020.
 Our LIT paper has been accepted to IEEE Robotics and Automation Letters (RA-L)!
 * Feb, 2020.
 We have public our LIT light-field dataset for transparent object detection, segmentation, and pose estimation.
 * Nov, 2019.
 I will be present our GlassLoc paper in IROS 2019, Machu, China.